-If the landlord fails to provide the tenant with the written notice within fourteen days after the lease end, the landlord forfeits the right to the security deposit or any portion of it (Haw.
+- Failure to Return Security Deposit as Required: If the landlord fails to provide the tenant with the written notice within 14 days after the lease end, the landlord forfeits the right to the security deposit or any portion of it (Haw.
 Rev. Stat. § 521.44 (c)).

 Allowable Security Deposit Deductions

 Landlords are allowed to make the following deductions from a tenant’s security deposit:

 - Accidental or intentional damages

 - Unreturned keys (key fobs, parking cards, garage door openers, and mail box keys)